Eric-11/ventilator-parameters/README.md

 ## What does the code do?

+* Measures the following signals:
+        * PEEP: PEEP pressure
+        * PEEPi: Intrinsic PEEP presure
+        * Ppeak: Peak pressure
+        * FlowI: Inspiratory inflow time
+        * Ipause: Inspiry pause time
+        * FlowE: Expiratory flow time
+        * Epause: Expiratory pause time
+        * Pplat: Plateau Pressure
+        * Start: start time of cycle
+        * End: end time of cycle
+        * Vt: tidal volume - @TODO - not measured
+        * dP: driving pressure
+        * Pl: transpulmonary pressure - @TODO - not computed yet
+        * P01: Occlusion pressure
+        * PTP: pressure-time product per breath cycle
+        * RR: breaths per min. based on current cycle speed
-* It can detect resperation cycles in the data automatically.
+* It can detect respiration cycles in the data automatically.
 * Each cycle is parsed and analyzed separetly
 * Parameters from each cycle is stored in a list of dictionaries for experimentation
 * Models can be easily made and tested by changing the csv files found in the /models directory